techidaily/site-review-topics/source/_posts/possible-solutions-to-restore-deleted-messages-from-nokia-150-2023-by-fonelab-android-recover-messages.md

 </div>
 <div class="tpl-content-sub-paragraph-content">
   <p>
     This kind of situation will bring messages loss to users if no updated backup available.
 In such circumstance, you are required to opt for messages recovery solutions to recover deleted messages from Nokia 150 (2023).
-So it's important to perform <a href="https://tools.techidaily.com/aiseesoft-android-data-recovery/" target="_blank" rel="noopener"><strong>Android Data Recovery</strong></a> as soon as possible once messages loss happens.
+So it's important to perform <a href="https://tools.techidaily.com/aiseesoft-android-data-recovery/" ><strong>Android Data Recovery</strong></a> as soon as possible once messages loss happens.
   </p>
 </div>
 </div>